Skullcandy3/Skullcandy3/README.md

 **📅 Duration**: August 2025 – November 2025
 **🏛️ Institution**: University of Stavanger
 **📝 Description**:
 Developed applications in Go and a bit of C to deepen understanding of operating system concepts such as process scheduling, concurrency, and memory management.
 Focused on practical implementation of pointers in C and explored theoretical aspects through hands-on lab exercises.
-Each project reinforced core principles from the syllabus through applied programming.
+Each project reinforced core principles from the syllabus through applied programming.<br>
 **🔗 [View Project Repository](https://github.com/Skullcandy3/Work-at-UNI/tree/main/DAT320%20Opsys)**

 ---